How to Plan a Crested Butte Elopement (Updated for 2025)

 No Permits Needed

-With the exception of a few locations a part of the Crested Butte Land Trust like Woods Walk or Peanut Lake, most places to get married in Crested Butte (and the surrounding wilderness) don’t require a permit for groups of 15 or less.
+With the exception of a few locations that are a part of the Crested Butte Land Trust like Woods Walk or Peanut Lake, most places that are available to get married in Crested Butte (and the surrounding wilderness) don’t require a permit for groups of 15 or less.

 Quaint Accommodations